dcmi/dcmi_foaf_agreement/reports/DCMI_FOAF_Report_to_community_2019.md

 "The FOAF Project will grant DCMI administrative and technical access to the domain xmlns.com."

 * Dan Brickley, Libby Miller, Tom Baker, and Paul Walk currently have the DNS password
-* The password is stored in a password vault shared by DCMI managing director Paul Walk and assistant director Tom Baker
+* The password, stored in a password vault shared by DCMI managing director Paul Walk and assistant director Tom Baker, was recently verified.

 ----------------------------------------------------------------------
 "DCMI will monitor payment of domain name fees by the FOAF Project."